input-output-hk/peras-design/site/reports/tech-report-2.md

     - selects the preferred chain, and
     - updates $\mathsf{cert}^\prime$ and $\mathsf{cert}^*$.
 - `Peras.Prototype.BlockCreation` forges new blocks and, optionally, includes a certificate in the new block.
-- `Peras.Prototype.Preagreement` selects the block that a party will vote upon.
+- `Peras.Prototype.BlockSelection` selects the block that a party will vote upon.
 - `Peras.Prototype.Voting` casts votes.

 Additional, non-core modules handle the diffusion of votes, the interactions between multiple nodes, and visualization of results.
 The simulator's voting behavior has been tested against the Agda-derived executable specification via the `quickcheck-dynamic` property-based state-machine testing framework: see `Peras.Conformance.Test`.